Peng-1124/web-softwaretools-plain/report/Features.md

 ![image](https://github.com/Peng-1124/web-softwaretools-plain/blob/main/Figures/feature/6-4.png)

 we match the label with different value and users can choose one to use.
 In addition, we invite users to experience our new features.
 Users experience these three functions very well.
 And the feedback to us is also very helpful to us.
 They said that these three functions enrich our search function to the greatest extent and are closer to the functions of existing e-commerce websites.
 But they also raised a problem that we didn't consider, that is, we can't jump back to the original interface every time we display the search results.
 It is suggested that we can add a reset function so that we can reset our interface and return to the original model.
 We gladly accepted their comments and promised to develop corresponding functions.
-The reset feature is developed here(reset 加链接)
+The reset feature is developed [here](#feature-9-resetdata-de-duplication)

 # Feature 7: Sort pets by ID